aditya-johnson/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 <a name="contact"></a>
 ## 4. Contact

-Please feel free to reach out with any comments, questions, reports, or suggestions via email at brunoscholles98@gmail.com.
-Additionally, you can contact me via WhatsApp at +351 913 686 499.
+Please feel free to reach out with any comments, questions, reports, or suggestions via email at adityajohnsonstanley1709@gmail.com.
 <a name="thanks"></a>
 ## 5. Thanks